gothub-team/got-sample-project/README.md

 # Getting started with got

 ## Get the sample project
 This is a guide to getting started using got.
-We will cover the setup, auth, creating and editing nodes and edges and connecting our app to a got API.
+We will cover the setup, auth as well as creating and editing of nodes and edges and connecting our app to a got API.
 To follow along we strongly recommend you clone the sample project from our github, which provides an already set up react-app as well as a completed version of this guide.

 ``` git clone https://github.com/gothub-team/got-sample-project.git```